 I’ve been a vegetarian since I was a teenager, and though I have been likened a bit to an ethnic version of a “crunchy granola” mom because of my natural hair (mine is in locs), co-sleeping, baby-wearing, and self-weaning/extended breastfeeding tendencies, I tend to disagree with that assessment (I actually hate the taste and texture of granola, frankly, plus it’s not my style to proselytize and/or “police” others about their parenting/hair/food/lifestyle choices; you’re totally free to drink a Fanta and eat hot dogs and Cheetos around me without fear of a lecture).
 I would say I’m just me.

 I’m a college professor by day and a mom/writer/activist all the time.
-In addition to various other roles that I serve in, I am a board member of the Autistic Women & Nonbinary Network (AWN Network) and the Autistic Self-Advocacy Network (ASAN) as well as Co-Chair of two NIH working groups, Women’s HIV Research Collaborative Community Partners.
+In addition to various other roles that I serve in, I’ve served on the board of the Autistic Women & Nonbinary Network (AWN Network) and the Autistic Self-Advocacy Network (ASAN) as well as Co-Chair of two NIH working groups, Women’s HIV Research Collaborative Community Partners.

 Over the years I’ve been fortunate enough to have the opportunity to engage in quite a bit of public speaking and have discovered that it’s something that I really, really like.
 I’m an Xennial (super old millennial) who was born in the Midwest, educated on the West Coast, and I live in the South (“dirty South…dirty, dirty, can y’all really feel me…”).
 Oh yeah, that.
 I tend to script (a lot) like I was doing just now with that song lyric; I’m Autistic and can’t remember a time in my life where I didn’t engage in some form of echolalia, or repetition.
 (In case you were interested, the script above is a line from the old song “Are You That Somebody” by the late Aaliyah, by the way.)